gia-khanhs/PTNet-Analysis/README.md

 Read more about L-space graph: https://arxiv.org/pdf/physics/0506074

+## Some notes on my implementation:

+### Graph comparision with the paper:
+- My graph is a directed single graph.
+Between stop pairs in walk distance, an edge will be created, and if there is already one (in a bus route), it will be overwritten so that the time weight is minimum.
+- My topological graph has 4370 nodes and 5442 edges (without taking edges between stop pair in walk distance into consideration), while the author's has 4350 nodes and 5397.

 ### Resources taken to build the graph:
 - Time elapsed: 199.307 s
 - Current memory usage: 5.79 MB; Peak: 6.24 MB